stpettersens/node-magic-number/README.md

 **magic.detectFile(file: string): string**

 Parameter *file* is path string for the file to test.
-Returns a MIME type for the tested file, 'unknown' if file type is not detected or message when file doesn't exist.
+Returns a MIME type for the tested file, 'unknown' if file type is not known.